Alex427427427/obsidian_1/Art/Projects/Ocean Comic/2.0/setup/Setup.md

 Blames Fara for bringing them into this situation.

 Has latent fear of the deep ocean.
-Him being drawn to oceanography is a manifestation of morbid curiosity by his deepest fears.
+Him being drawn to oceanography is a manifestation of morbid curiosity of his deepest fears.

 Breaks down when at a critical moment he must enter the ocean, he realises this intense fear and examines his entire life, feeling insignificant and hopeless.